tgross/devopsdaysmsp2018/content/_index.md

 ![@polotek on Twitter: "Kalanick keeps asking for unethical/illegal things, but at some point we have to talk about how engineers at Uber keep saying yes."](img/marco-rogers.png)

 {{% note %}}
-what all these stories have in common is that like any other failure there's almost certainly no "root cause"; it's unlikely that anyone at these companies set out with awful intentions.
-It's a complex combination of socio-technical systems and the incentives they set up.
-But at the end of the day, it's people in our industry -- the people in this room -- who are the ones who execute and implement these systems
+what all these stories have in common is that like any other failure there's almost certainly no "root cause". these failures are the result of complex sociotechnical systems and the incentives they set up. it's unlikely that anyone at these companies set out with awful intentions.
+But as Lanice Sims told us yesterday, your intentions ain't shit. at the end of the day, it's people in our industry -- the people in this room -- who are the ones who execute and implement these systems
 {{% /note %}}

 ---